freeCodeCamp/freeCodeCamp/curriculum/challenges/english/10-coding-interview-prep/rosetta-code/comma-quibbling.md

 # --description--

 Comma quibbling is a task originally set by Eric Lippert in his 2009 blog.
 In this challenge, you will create a `string` from an `array`.
-You have to account for the `array` having none items, single item, or multiple items in it.
+You have to account for the `array` having no items, a single item, or multiple items in it.

 # --instructions--